daifengwanglab/BOMA/README.md

 form.meta1$time=form.meta1$Period
 form.meta2$time=form.meta2$Days
 ```

+### Step 2: Feature(Gene) selection
+To focus our analysis within brain development only, we identified 1,533 genes (see paper) most related to human brain development.
+We took the intersection of genes that are differentially expressed in human and organoid cells, and then intersected with these 1,533 genes for feature selection.
-Then we use the limma package to perform differential analysis at each time to find differentially expressed genes.
+We use 'limma' package to perform differential analysis at each time to find differentially expressed genes.
 ```R
 # The specific information of a function is in "func.r"
 deg_list1 = DE.list(form.data1,form.meta1)
 deg_list2 = DE.list(form.data2,form.meta2)
 ```

-### Step 2: Feature(Gene) selection
-To focus our analysis within brain development only, we identify 1533 genes (see paper) most related to human brain development .We take the intersection of genes that are differentially expressed in human and organoid cells, and then intersect with these 1533 genes for feature selection.
 ```R
 sel.genes = intersect(intersect(deg_list1,deg_list2),unique(all.rec$gene))  # Select genes of interest
 sel.data1 = form.data1[row.names(form.data1) %in% sel.genes,]  # Select expression based genes